 The discussion in 8a above treats the specific case of using a random walk proposal to target a distribution with positive support.
 How about different type of constraints?
 My colleague at Lund University Johan Lindström has written a compact and useful reference table, listing common transformations of constrained proposals generated via random walk.

-9- Check the value of at the starting value
+9- Check the starting value of

 Generally it is not really necessary to place checks for infelicities produced by the MCMC sampler in your code.
 That is, it is not necessary for each proposed to check for complex values or check that does not result into a (not-a-number) or that you do not get, say, (yes these things can happen if you code yourself without caution or when this is the result of some approximation, e.g. the expression for is not analytically known).